Off-Duty Alabama Cop Body Slams Walmart Customer For Not Wearing A Mask

-An off-duty cop in Alabama working in security at Walmart body-slammed a customer who allegedly refused to wear a face mask.
+An off-duty cop in Alabama, who was working in security at Walmart, body slammed a customer who allegedly refused to wear a face mask.
 According to TMZ, the officer is now under investigation as a result of the incident.

 The body slam happened on Tuesday, and was recorded and posted online.
 The video starts with a security guard struggling to detain the woman.
 Eventually, he lifts her from under her legs and slams her to the ground.
 A woman who witnessed the incident was clearly upset by it, and yelled at the guard not the slam her friend to the ground.